 - Incorporate giving into your everyday life: This is especially useful for families with younger children who are still being taught about finance Creating a donation jar where family members can contribute cash toward charitable gifts is a great way to get kids involved and let them watch their donations add up.

 Realize and Take Advantage of Available Tax Benefits

 - Remember that donating cash is not the only way that you can give: Giving other types of assets such as stocks, bonds, and mutual funds offers the potential to give more and realize significant tax benefits.

 - Talk to a financial advisor about different charitable giving options: Using a deferred charitable approach can allow you to invest charitable contributions to realize tax-free growth or generate income streams for donors.
-Charitable contributions as part of your will are a great way to ensure that you meet your long-term gift-giving goals.
+Charitable contributions for donating to charity as part of your will are a great way to ensure that you meet your long-term gift-giving goals.